What Residents Need to Know About Lead Line Replacements

 What Should I Expect?

-The City of Jackson plans on ramping up lead service replacements in 2022 and the following construction seasons.
-Residents will be notified through a mailed letter when service line replacements are coming to their home.
+The City of Jackson is ramping up lead service replacements.
+Residents will be notified through a mailed letter and door hangers when service line replacements are coming to their home.

 Service lines are rarely replaced one at a time, so entire street blocks will see the replacements at the same time during that year’s construction season.
 The construction season generally takes place April through Nov.
 Before each construction season, City staff plan replacement projects based on a variety of factors, such as water main age, street condition, and size of the project.
 Water main/service line projects are often performed along with a street construction project.